-In 1960 the Central African Republic gained independence from France and for years the situation in the country remained relatively stable.
-Instability increased however following a movement of armed actors across the Chadian border and a failed coup attempt in 1982.
-Since then, the country has experienced several coups d’état, including a mutiny of the armed forces that led to the looting of the state’s arms depot in Bangui in 1996.1 Between 2004 and 2013, there were two civil wars in the country that resulted in proliferation of illegal weapons and ammunition among civilians and various armed groups undermining security and increasing the risks of accidents and violence.2 A civil conflict in the north-eastern Central African Republic escalated into a country-wide crisis and led to a critical breakdown of the security and stockpile management systems.3
+The Central African Republic gained independence from France in 1960.
+While the situation in the country remained relatively stable for years, instability increased following a movement of armed actors across the Chadian border and a failed coup attempt in 1982.
+Since then, the Central African Republic has experienced several coups d’état, including a mutiny of the armed forces that led to the looting of the state’s arms depot in Bangui in 1996.1 Between 2004 and 2013, the country endured two civil wars that resulted in a proliferation of illegal weapons and ammunition among civilians and various armed groups – undermining security and increasing the risk of accidents and violence.2 A civil conflict in north-eastern Central African Republic escalated into a country-wide crisis and led to a critical breakdown in security and stockpile management systems.3 The country is currently involved in several armed conflicts against non-state actors, such as ex-Séléka and anti-Balaka groups.4

 The Central African Republic has recently demonstrated its commitment to international norms on arms control and to reinforcing its weapons and ammunition management framework.
-A national weapons and ammunition management baseline assessment was implemented in 2017 in cooperation with the United Nations Institute for Disarmament Research (UNIDIR), UNMAS and the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA).
-The new national arms and ammunition legislation was developed with the support of international partners including MINUSCA and the United Nations Office on Drugs and Crime (UNODC) and adopted in 2020.6
+A national weapons and ammunition management baseline assessment was conducted in 2017 in cooperation with the UN Institute for Disarmament Research (UNIDIR), UNMAS and the UN Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA).
+The new national arms and ammunition legislation was developed with the support of international partners, including MINUSCA and the UN Office on Drugs and Crime (UNODC), and adopted in 2020.7

 Launch the country dashboard